nazimboudeffa/medusa-q-and-a/README.md

 `pm2 start "NODE_ENV=production npm run start"`

+in our case

+`pm2 start npm --name "medusa-server" -- medusa develop`

 ## What mean headless solution

 A headless solution is decoupled from your frontend so that you can leverage whichever framework you're using.